zfleeman/ffmpeg4discord/README.md

   - Example: `255x0x1410x1080`
   - From the top-left of your video, this example goes 255 pixels to the right, 0 pixels down, and it carves out a 1410x1080 section of the video.
   - [FFmpeg crop documentation](https://ffmpeg.org/ffmpeg-filters.html#Examples-61)
+- `-c`, `--codec`
+  - Options: `libx264` or `libvpx-vp9`
+  - Default: `libx264`
+  - Specify the video codec that you want to use.
+The default option creates `.mp4` files, while `libvpx-vp9` creates `.webm` video files.
+  - `libvpx-vp9` creates better looking video files with the same bitrates, but it takes significantly longer to encode.
+VP9 is also not as compatible with as many devices or browsers.
+I can view `.webm` videos on the desktop installtion of Discord, but they are not viewable on my iOS Discord installation.
 - `--web`
   - Launch the Web UI for this job.
 A Boolean flag.
 No value is needed after the flag.
 See [Web UI](#web-ui) for more information on the Web UI.
 - `-p`, `--port`